s4sxam/Phyansy/README.md

 <br/>

-> *Built by a CS student at IIT Bombay who was tired of Googling physics constants mid-problem.*
+> *Built by a High School Student who was tired of Googling physics constants mid-problem.*

 <br/>